 In the absence of genuine love, I mean total acceptance and enjoyment of who we are, patience and space, kindness and closeness, affection, respect, and of our individual self, we will settle for the next best thing.
 An imitation of love will do.
 Addiction’s effects on the body and brain mimic the effects of love.
 Many of us became hooked on our drug of choice because of the oceanic feelings that seemed to blur our isolation, separation, and pain.

 It was like a boyfriend that seemed to be spending a bunch of money on us but was getting that money out of our own account.
-Once we enter recovery and halt the pattern of addiction, love issues come rising to the surface almost immediately.
+Once we enter recovery and halt the pattern of addiction, issues relating to love and relationships come rising to the surface almost immediately.
 Our problematic ways of relating instantly appear, perhaps even getting worse before they begin getting better.

-Several love themes stand like sentinels on our journey, gatekeepers that we may need to terms with.
-Codependency, love addiction, attachment styles, needs, communication skills, and differentiation are topics we are guided to encounter in couples group therapy and relationship counseling.
+Several love themes stand like sentinels on our journey – gatekeepers that we may need to terms with.
+Codependency, love addiction, attachment styles, needs, communication skills, and differentiation are just a few.
 As we recover, we understand more and more about what can go wrong when matters of the heart are the matter at hand.

-The hope for group therapy and relationship counseling outcome success is the beginning of healing humanity’s entirety.
+The hope for love and relationship healing is the beginning of healing the entirety of humanity.
 As we each begin to experience the flow of love inside ourselves and have more resources to share with others, we can then make the fundamental switch from selfishness to selflessness, that is to say, caring for the one shared self that we are all a part of, rather than consuming resources to maintain the small self that isolates us through inverted and negative patterns.

-You are warmly welcomed to come to explore your own connection to love here at Villa Kali Ma’s couples group therapy and relationship counseling program.
+You are warmly welcomed to come to explore your own connection to love here at Villa Kali Ma!